 For families with no kayaking experience and with little kids (i.e. 2-6 years old), a private tour may be your best option, as we can tailor the pace of the tour to your needs and you don't have to be concerned about holding the rest of the group back.
 The added cost is often a lot less than most people think.
 Call us for details! #faq-8

 Yes.
-Kids need to be at least 1 year of age before you consider kayaking with them.
-Between 1-2 years of age it may be OK for them to kayak with you as long as the following US Coast Guard guidelines are met.
+Kids need to be at least 2 years of age before you consider kayaking with them.
+This is due to US Coast Guard guidelines that are typically met once a baby is about 2 years old.
 The baby must:

 - Be able to sit still